On rectifiability of Delone sets in intermediate regularity: Introduction

 \section{Introduction}

 A \emph{Delone set} in $\R^d$ is a subset $X$ that is both discrete and coarsely dense in a uniform way; this means that there are positive constants $\varrho,\vartheta$ such that the distance between any two distinct points in $X$ is at least $\varrho$, and any ball of radius $\vartheta$ contains at least one point of $X$.
-In the last years, there has been a lot of work in understanding Delone sets from different points of view in mathematics, e.g., Dynamical Systems, Metric Geometry, and Mathematical Physics, just to mention a few, since its applications in the modeling of solid materials and, particularly, since the outstanding discovery of quasicrystals by Schechtmann and his research team in the eighties \cite{quasi}; see \cite{aper} for a more detailed exposition of these topics.
+In the last years, there has been a lot of work in understanding Delone sets from different points of view in mathematics, e.g., Dynamical Systems, Metric Geometry, and Mathematical Physics, specially since its applications in the modeling of solid materials and, particularly, since the outstanding discovery of quasicrystals by Schechtmann and his research team in the eighties \cite{quasi}; see \cite{aper} for a more detailed exposition of these topics.
 (Physical-)Quasicrystals are point configurations that exhibit long-range order without being periodic, and a major task is to determine how well {\em regular/ordered} they are.
 Given this, the study of the geometry of Delone sets becomes relevant to address this highly non-trivial problem.

-A nice approach to define {\em regularity} for a Delone set in $\R^d$ is through understanding to which extent it differs from a more regular discrete structure, like a $d$-dimensional lattice in $\R^d$.
+A nice approach to measure the {\em regularity} of a Delone set in $\R^d$ is to understand to what extent it differs from a more regular discrete structure, like a $d$-dimensional lattice in $\R^d$.
 We say that a Delone set $X$ in $\R^d$ is \emph{rectifiable} if it is bi-Lipschitz equivalent to the lattice $\Z^d$, which means there exists a bijection $F:X \to \Z^d$ and $L\geq 1$ such that: